Serpantinka: Number of victims

 March 10–14, in the same place - 253 people.

 The Gulag Archipelago (cited by Conquest) states that 30-50 people were shot in Serpantinka a day.
-Eyewitness I. Taratin watched as 70 people were shot in one night.
+In his memoirs, survivor Ilya Taratin reported seeing 70 executions in one night.

 Memory

-On June 22, 1991 a monument was opened near the pass Khatynnakh, where road from the village of Yagodnoye, that departs from the Kolyma highway, goes toward the former village (urochishche) Khatynnakh.
+On June 22, 1991, a monument was opened near the pass Khatynnakh, where road from the village of Yagodnoye, that departs from the Kolyma highway, goes toward the former village (urochishche) Khatynnakh.
 It was one of the first monuments in the USSR to victims of political repressions.

+Subsequently, in 2007, a commemorative pavilion was built next to the memorial.

 The Mask of Sorrow monument located in the city of Magadan contains 11 concrete blocks with the names of the GULAG camps in Kolyma, including Serpantinka.

 Varlam Shalamov mentioned this camp (sometimes also under the name "Serpantinnaya") in his works.
 Thus, he wrote:

-Criticism

-Documentary evidence of the existence of the prison has not yet been found.

-However, there is no evidence of official scientific expeditions and excavations at the supposed site of the prison.
-To accurately determine the location of the prison, it is necessary to organize a scientific archaeological expedition.

-No mass graves were found at the site of the alleged location of the prison.

-All available information about the prison is ultimately based on inmate folklore.

-In addition to the folklore of prisoners, there are testimonies of witnesses, more than ten people who were in the period of imprisonment near this prison.